 Certain workers and athletes

 If your job requires constant squatting, kneeling, or other repetitive motions, you have an increased risk for developing osteoarthritis.
 Certain sports can also increase your risk for developing the disease.
 Catchers in baseball, for example, suffer a high risk of osteoarthritis due to the squatting position they play in.

 As with other diseases, the development of osteoarthritis is heavily dependent on an individual’s genetic history.
 If other members of your family suffer from the disease, there’s a good chance that you’re at risk as well.
 In addition, osteoarthritis is more common in people who were born with physical abnormalities (like being double-jointed or bow-legged).

 Having other diseases, like diabetes or gout, can exponentially increase your chance of developing osteoarthritis.
 To be fully aware of their osteoarthritis risk, patients should schedule a consultation with a Board-certified rheumatologist.
 To learn more about osteoarthritis, visit cdc.gov

 Call Dr. Baker Today

 If you think you might be a candidate for osteoarthritis, please contact Susan Baker, MD.
-Board-certified in rheumatology and internal medicine, Dr. Baker can identify, diagnose, and treat osteoarthritis in all of its stages, ensuring that her patients live comfortably and free from joint pain.
+Board-certified in rheumatology and internal medicine, Dr. Baker, operating out of Beverly Hills, CA, can identify, diagnose, and treat osteoarthritis in all of its stages, ensuring that her patients live comfortably and free from joint pain.
 If you would like to schedule an appointment with Dr. Baker, please call (310) 274-7770.